Classifying spaces for the family of virtually abelian subgroups of orientable $3$-manifold groups: Preliminaries

 \begin{theorem}[Prime decomposition] Let $M$ be a closed, oriented 3-manifold.
 Then $P_1\#\cdots \#P_n$ where each $P_i$ es prime.
 Furthermore, this decomposition is unique up to order and homeomorphism. \end{theorem}

-Another well-known result we will need is the Jaco-Shalen-Johanson decomposition, after Perelman's work. \begin{theorem}[JSJ-decomposition] For a closed, prime, oriented 3-manifold $M$ there is a collection $T\subseteq M$ of disjoint incompressible tori, i.e. two sided property embedded and $\pi_1$-injective, such that each component of $M\setminus T$ is either a hyperbolic or a Seifert fibered manifold.
+Another well-known result we will need is the Jaco-Shalen \cite{MR539411} and Johanson \cite{MR551744} decomposition, after Perelman's work, see \cite[Theorem~1.7.6]{matthias:stefan:henry}. \begin{theorem}[JSJ-decomposition] For a closed, prime, oriented 3-manifold $M$ there is a collection $T\subseteq M$ of disjoint incompressible tori, i.e. two sided property embedded and $\pi_1$-injective, such that each component of $M-T$ is either a hyperbolic or a Seifert fibered manifold.
 A minimal such collection $T$ is unique up to isotopy. \end{theorem}

-It is a consequence of the uniformization theorem that compact surfaces (2-manifolds) admit Riemannian metrics with constant curvature; that is, compact surfaces admit geometric structures modeled on $\mbs^2$, $\mbe^2$, or $\hyp$.
+It is a consequence of the uniformization theorem that compact surfaces (2-manifolds) admit Riemannian metrics with constant curvature; that is, compact surfaces admit geometric structures modelled on $\mbs^2$, $\mbe^2$, or $\hyp$, see \cite[Theorem~1.1.1]{John:W:Morgan}.
 In dimension three, we are not guaranteed constant curvature.
 Thurston demonstrated that there are eight $3$-dimensional maximal geometries up to equivalence (\cite[Theorem 5.1]{Sc83}): $\mbs^3$, $\mbe^3$, $\hypp$, $\mbs^2\times\mbe$, $\hxr$, $\pslt$, $\nil$, and $\sol$.
-A manifold $M$ is called \emph{geometric} if there is a geometry $X$ and discrete subgroup $\Gamma\leq\isom(X)$ with free $\Gamma$-action on $X$ such that $M$ is diffeomorphic to the quotient $X/\Gamma$; we also say that $M$ \emph{admits a geometric structure} modeled on $X$.
+A manifold $M$ is called \emph{geometric} if there is a geometry $X$ and discrete subgroup $\Gamma\leq\isom(X)$ with free $\Gamma$-action on $X$ such that $M$ is diffeomorphic to the quotient $X/\Gamma$; we also say that $M$ \emph{admits a geometric structure} modelled on $X$.
 Similarly, a manifold with nonempty boundary is geometric if its interior is geometric.
-It is worth saying that every 3-manifold that is not modeled on $\hypp$ nor on $\sol$ are Seifert fiber, we will use this fact all along the paper.
+It is worth saying that a 3-manifold is Seifert fiber if and only if it admits a geometry modelled on $\mbs^3$, $\mbe^3$, $\mbs^2\times\mbe$, $\hxr$, $\pslt$, or $\nil$, see for example \cite[Theorem 1.8.1]{matthias:stefan:henry} or \cite[Theorem 5.3]{Sc83}, we will use this fact all along the paper.